Psychology 102 (PSYC 102) Library Research Guide (Croft)

 A primary research article is one where the authors have conducted new research and report results.
 A primary research article usually has sections such as Abstract, Introduction, Methods, Results, Discussion.

 There is no way to limit your search precisely in PsycINFO to retrieve only primary research articles.
-Limiting your search by source type "academic journals" will still allow items such as literature reviews to show up in your search.
+Limiting your search by source type "academic journals" will still allow items such as literature reviews and editorials to show up in your search.
 Ultimately, you will need to look at the article itself to determine if it is a primary research article.

 APA citation and style